This websites uses cookies for Google Analytics.

 By accepting you give consent to Google Analytics tracking cookies.
 You can undo this consent by clearing the cookies in your browser.

-Microalgae such as Chlorella and Spirulina can provide high quality food for every person on earth sustainably while the production of the algae is environmentally friendly and improves the health of the oceans and nature on earth.
+The production of algae is environmentally friendly and improves the health of the oceans and nature on earth, resulting in a circular food source.

 Algae offers the advantage of requiring neither soil nor pesticides nor irrigation.
 On top of that it provides enormous ecosystem services, creating a very rich habitat for fauna (shellfish, fish) and flora while also feeding the top of the ocean food chain (phytoplankton, bivalves) and ultimately land animals.

-Chlorella is used by most people in Japan and people in Japan are the most healthy people in the world and live the longest.
+Chlorella is used by most people in Japan and people in Japan are the most healthy people in the world that live the longest.
 Chlorella was first used as food in Japan.

 (2020) Potential of Chlorella Algae to Promote Human Health Source: ncbi.nlm.nih.gov